Ordinary Time: February 12th

 Friday of the Fifth Week of Ordinary Time

 Old Calendar: Seven Holy Founders; St. Eulalia (RM); Our Lady of Argenteuil

 According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of Seven Founders of the Servite Order.
-Their feast in the Ordinary Form of the Roman Rite is celebrated on February 17.
-Historically today is the feast of St. Eulalia the most celebrated virgin martyr of Spain.
+Their feast in the Ordinary Form of the Roman Rite is celebrated on February 17.According to the Roman Martyrology, today is the feast of St. Eulalia the most celebrated virgin martyr of Spain.
 She was a native of Merida, thirteen years of age, and was burnt at the stake in her native city under Diocletian.The Marian feast of today is Our Lady of Argenteuil.
 A church was built in Paris by Clovis I containing a portion of the Seamless Garment.

 St. Eulalia descended from one of the most prominent families in Spain in 290 AD.
 She was educated in the Christian religion and was taught the sentiments of perfect piety.
 From her infancy she distinguished herself by an admirable sweetness of temper, modesty and devotion.

 - Read more about St. Eulalia here

 Our Lady of Argenteuil

 Our Lady of Argenteuil, Paris, built by Clovis I containing a portion of the Seamless Garment.
 The Abbot Orsini wrote: “This priory preserves a portion of the seamless garment of Our Lord.”